SpaceAttorney/spaceattorney.github.io/_tabs/about.md

 For more details, please wait until I relaunch the devblog.

 ## The Person
-**Apogee** (known elsewhere as Space Attorney or BioApple) is a manufacturing associate by night and a mostly self-taught Unity developer, also by night.
+**Apogee** (known elsewhere as Space Attorney or BioApple) is a manufacturing associate by night and a mostly self-taught gamedev, also by night.
 They have a degree in biomedical engineering and a minor in neuroscience, which they swear they will put to use one day.
 They have a keen academic interest in art and animation, though one look at the devblog will tell you they have not practiced in either.
 They read [Astral Codex Ten](https://astralcodexten.substack.com/) and wish they were smart enough to contribute to its community.
 Their favorite game is _Ghost Trick: Phantom Detective_.

 If you wish to contact Apogee, please use Discord (Space Attorney #9678) or [Twitter](https://twitter.com/Space_Attorney).